 Kartchner has 17 sites on park specifically dedicated to volunteers who devote their time here.
 A site in the "Volunteer Village" can be reserved for couples who work up to 20 hours per week, (each person) or for a single person who works up to 25 hours per week.
 Volunteers staying in the area or from the local community are encouraged to work at least six hours per week.

 Lead cave guides, Trail cave guides

 Interpretive Services volunteers support an array of educational and recreational programming.
-These volunteers include those who Lead cave tours (40 hr. class required), Trail cave tours (8hr class required) and provide service at the Discovery Center.
+These volunteers include those who lead cave tours (40 hr. class required), trail cave tours (eight-hour class required) and provide service at the Discovery Center.
 The development and presentation of environmental programs (interpretive hikes, school presentations, etc.) and recreational programs (campfire talks, special demonstrations, etc.) are also considered to be a part of Interpretive Services.

 Gatehouse, Front Desk, Discovery Center, Cave Portal

 Visitor Services volunteers will assist parks in a variety of clerical and administrative functions as well as customer satisfaction/service needs.
 These could include typing, filing, answering the phone or computer work.
 Gatehouse support assists a Ranger in the selling of day use and camping permits and provides travel directions or information to the visitors.
 Front desk support will assist Rangers in distributing reservation tickets, answering the phone and providing visitor information.
 Cave Portal position assists with the smooth operation of the tours.